chuanheng02/Distributed-MD5-Cracker/README.md

 ## 📖 Overview
-This project implements a **Distributed System** to crack MD5 password hashes. [cite_start]Unlike a standard standalone program, this system utilizes **Java RMI (Remote Method Invocation)** to split the heavy computational workload across **three physical machines** per cluster [cite: 5-6, 19].
+This project implements a **Distributed System** to crack MD5 password hashes.
+Unlike a standard standalone program, this system utilizes **Java RMI (Remote Method Invocation)** to split the heavy computational workload across **three physical machines** per cluster.

-To accelerate data collection and performance evaluation, this project utilizes **two parallel 3-PC clusters**. [cite_start]This allows for simultaneous execution of different test cases to efficiently measure the system's scalability [cite: 81-87].
+To accelerate data collection and performance evaluation, this project utilizes **two parallel 3-PC clusters**.
+This allows for simultaneous execution of different test cases to efficiently measure the system's scalability.

 ### Key Features
 * **3-PC Architecture:** Fully distributed setup verifying "True Parallelism" across physical hardware.
-* [cite_start]**Static Search-Space Partitioning:** The Client automatically calculates and assigns non-overlapping search ranges (e.g., first character '!' to 'M' for Server 1) to ensure no redundant work [cite: 60-64].
+* **Static Search-Space Partitioning:** The Client automatically calculates and assigns non-overlapping search ranges (e.g., first character '!' to 'M' for Server 1) to ensure no redundant work.
-* [cite_start]**Remote Termination:** If one server finds the password, the Client immediately triggers a remote stop signal to all other servers to save resources[cite: 30, 137].
+* **Remote Termination:** If one server finds the password, the Client immediately triggers a remote stop signal to all other servers to save resources.
 * **Real-time Progress Monitoring:** The client polls servers for progress updates and displays a real-time ETA and percentage complete.
-* [cite_start]**Performance Logging:** Servers generate detailed `server_x.log` files tracking thread start/stop times and activity [cite: 70-75].
+* **Performance Logging:** Servers generate detailed `server_x.log` files tracking thread start/stop times and activity.

 ---